New features (Version 1.2)

 GIX should work in Firefox as of version 57.0 (2017-11-14) but please update to the latest version to ensure full compatibility.

-We are currently working on porting the extension to Safari but cannot provide an ETA.
+We are working on porting the extension to Safari but cannot provide an ETA.

-In addition to working with Chrome and Firefox the extension can work in any browser built on top of Chromium if the developers of that browser provide support for extensions.
+In addition to working with Chrome, the extension can work in any browser built on top of Chromium if the developers of that browser provide support for extensions.
 For a complete list of Chromium browsers, see Chromium browsers.
-Currently the extension is known to work in the Brave browser.
+Currently the extension is known to work in the Brave browser and the new Chromium-based Microsoft Edge browser in beta.

 To add an extension to Brave simply go to the Chrome Web Store, find the extension and click the "Add to Chrome" button.